-A mini bike pump is one of those items that you probably won’t use really often – unless you’ve got tyres that need replacing or a habit of riding over the neighbours rose bush clippings.
-However, when you do use it, you want it to work.
+A bike mini-pump is one of those items that you probably won’t use often – but when you do require its use, it has to work.

-There’s one thing worse than getting a puncture mid-ride, and that’s getting a puncture mid-ride and having a rubbish pump with which to re-inflate your rubber.
-The result is a ruined ride on squishy tyres, or a half-hour long arm workout as you desperately try to reach an acceptable psi.
+There’s one thing worse than getting a puncture mid-ride, and that’s suffering a flat and only having a crappy pump to re-inflate your rubber.
+The result is a ruined ride on squishy tires, or a half-hour long arm workout as you desperately try to reach an acceptable psi.

-When selecting a good mini pump, you’ll want to consider how easy it is to reach around 100psi, how easy it is to store or mount to the bike, and its weight.
+When selecting a good mini pump, you’ll want to consider how much air it moves with each pump, the pump head, how easy it is to store or mount to the bike, and its weight.

 Our pick of the best mini bike pumps

-We tested five mini bike pumps, by taking them to the workshop and seeing what pressure we could achieve with each, and how much effort it took.
+We tested a range of mini bike pumps by taking them to the workshop and seeing what pressure we could achieve with each, and how much effort it took.
 We also examined their robustness, shape and size – and we field-tested them to see how they would deal with real-world puncture scenarios at the side of the road.

 With each product is a ‘Buy Now’ link.
 If you click on this then we may receive a small amount of money from the retailer when you purchase the item.
 This doesn’t affect the amount you pay.